Tellus Primer

 What is religion like?

-Everyone knows that gods and powers are real.
-Well, they at least believe the gods are real.
-The gods of the Pentacle influence the world indirectly for the most part, but stories of divine intervention for the faithful abound.
-There are shrines and temples dedicated to the Pentacle, and there are shrines dedicated to individual gods.
-People may invoke any or all of the gods in their time of need, but the norm would be to invoke the one whose sphere of influence most corresponded to the need in question.
+Everyone knows that celestials and spirits are real.
+Well, they at least believe them to be real.
+The celestials of the Pentacle influence the world indirectly for the most part, but stories of divine intervention for the faithful abound.
+There are shrines and temples dedicated to the Pentacle, and there are shrines dedicated to individual celestials of all kinds.
+People may invoke any or all of the celestials in their time of need, but the norm would be to invoke the one whose sphere of influence most corresponded to the need in question.
 Priests of the divine may speak at the temples, revealing wisdom that they have uncovered from the divinity, but these are less church services and more conversations.
 Religion has little to no influence in government or politics, and temples rely on alms or sacrifices to operate.
 There are some sects of more formalized belief.
 One example of these are the Barristers, followers of Kyrgan.
 They study law and are recognizable by their white robes and red symbols.
 Think of Barristers as “lawyers of faith” if that helps.
 They are well known, and feared, for always finding the truth.

 There are also some monasteries devoted to Tobris.
 These are places for study and enlightenment, somewhat akin to religious universities and well known for their libraries.
 Before the printing press, most books were scribed at such places, though many still are, especially books that are “illuminated”, which is a fancy term for embellished or illustrated.
 Some of these priests are called Illuminators because of this.

-The important thing to know is, gods are a part of the culture and people honor them and sacrifice to them.
-Most households will have small shrines or altars dedicated to one or more gods that they will say prayers at.
-It is common practice to sacrifice food or drink to the gods; pouring libations is the act of pouring alcohol out as a sacrifice or honor to a god.
-There are also holidays to honor gods, along with music and athletic competitions.
+The important thing to know is, celestials are a part of the culture and people honor them and sacrifice to them.
+Most households will have small shrines or altars dedicated to one or more celestials or spirits that they will say prayers at.
+It is common practice to sacrifice food or drink to the celestials; pouring libations is the act of pouring alcohol out as a sacrifice or honor them.
+There are also holidays to honor certain celestials, along with music and athletic competitions.

-No, but only the Pentacle seem to be present in the land of Galtia.
-There are other demigods about in the world, along with many other sentient and semi-sentient entities, that could be considered divine spirits.
+No, but the Pentacle seem to be the most powerful ones active in the land of Galtia.
+There are many celestials about in the world, along with many other sentient and semi-sentient entities, that could be considered divine spirits.
 Some of these are benevolent, some bizarre, and some dangerous.

 Everywhere is somewhere.

-There aren’t elemental planes, or levels of hades, or any number of other bizarre places of existence.
+There aren’t elemental planes, or levels of hades, or any other typical places of existence.
 There is the world, and it exists in space and time.
 There is a shadow world, that is to say, a shadowy version of this world just out of sync, a place where the dead go before rejoining the cosmic wheel, but even the shadow world is “here”, mostly.
-Other than that, there is one other “place” of sorts, but not a place in the way we understand it.
-Magicians call it the “in between”.
+Other than that, there are two other “places” of sorts, but neither are places in the way we understand them.
+The first, Magicians call the “in between”.
 They describe it as a pocket-space where they can use magic to put things.
-Some think of it as two-dimensional space, but that is too confusing to understand, and either way, it doesn’t appear to be possible to go there, or really understand it, but if you ever find magic that distorts the relative size of things, it is probably using the in-between to do this.
-Outside of these two spatial concepts, everything else is here, or over there, but not elsewhere.
+Some think of it as two-dimensional space, but that is too confusing to understand, and either way, it doesn’t appear to be possible to go there, or truly comprehend it, but if you ever find magic that distorts the relative size of things, it is probably using the in-between to do this.
+The second is The Void.
+Little is known or understood about The Void; it may be the only place truly elsewhere, although some scholars believe it is everywhere, and known Reality exists within it.
+What is known is that those few who have found a way to peer into it find only madness, and sometimes things come out of it.
+These things are called Horrors, and their name is very descriptive.
+They are alien, and their motives seem to be little more than destruction.
+Outside of these spatial concepts, everything else is here, or over there, but not elsewhere.
 Meaning, given the means and the time, you could walk there, or fly there, or burrow there.

 What is magic like, and how prevalent is it?

 Magic is an energy that exists throughout all of creation.
 It ebbs and flows, moves in lines (called Ley Lines), sometimes it pools, and sometimes there are voids.
 It can be chaotic and unpredictable, but magicians have learned how to harness this power and bend it to their will to create or destroy.
-Magicians use a combination of words, gestures, and objects to focus this energy, called mana, to cast spells.
+Magicians use a combination of words and objects to focus this energy, called mana, to cast spells.
 Magic is prevalent, and weak magic is ubiquitous.
 In fact, maybe a third to half of just about everyone is able to, and eventually does, learn a spell or two.
-These are very minor magics that aid in simple tasks, from mending clothes to lighting lamps.
-Some people have greater gifts and will go and train under magician masters either as apprentices, or at schools.
-It is common for villages to send the most promising kids to school to learn magic that would benefit the village, and after their training these fledgling magicians will work for the village to pay off the debt for their education.
+This is called Low Magic, and these spells mostly aid in simple tasks, from mending clothes to lighting lamps.
+Some people have greater gifts and will go and train under master magicians as apprentices, or at schools.
+It is common for villages to send the most promising children to school to learn magic that would benefit the village, and after their training these fledgling magicians will work for the village to pay off the debt for their education.

 How common are magic items?

-Now this is a good question.
-Simple magic items are common, they are useful tools, not great works of power.
+Simple magic items are common, but they are useful tools, not great works of power.
 Even these cost a typical person a month's wages, so for most people they are luxury items, usually procured for their utility.

 Who can make magic items?